 By entering the current unit sales volume, the pricing for profit calculator will also calculate the revised sales volume needed, and calculate the total gross profit to demonstrate that the profit is the same both before and after the selling price change.

 The pricing for profit calculator is available for download in Excel format by following the link below.

-Users use this pricing for profit calculator at their own risk.
+Users use this pricing calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
-This is an example of a pricing for profit calculator template that you might use when preparing financial projections in Excel.
+This is an example of a pricing calculator template that you might use when preparing financial projections in Excel.
 It is purely illustrative of a small business accounting calculator.
 This is not intended to reflect general standards or targets for any particular company or sector.
 If you do spot a mistake in the financial calculator, please let us know and we will try to fix it.

 Chartered accountant Michael Brown is the founder and CEO of Plan Projections.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.